anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 In this example, the extension identified by "lunarNIC" is prepended to the member names of both a JSON string and a JSON array.

+See (#bare_extensions) with
+regard to the use of bare extension identifiers in JSON.

 As [@!RFC9083, section 4.1] requires the use of the "rdapConformance" data structure, and the "objectClassName" string is required of all